mgis-architects/mqv8/READMQ.md

 ### Build Zip file

-Download the MQv8 Linux binaries from IBM web-site and transfer the file to a folder in Linux - e.g. /home/user1 Download the MQv8 Linux fix-pack from IBM web-site and transfer the file to a folder on the Linux server - e.g. /home/user
+Download the MQv8 Linux binaries from IBM web-site and transfer the file to a folder in Linux - e.g. /home/user Download the MQv8 Linux fix-pack from IBM web-site and transfer the file to a folder on the Linux server - e.g. /home/user

+### Before running createMQv8_FP0006Zip.sh
+#### createMQv8_FP0006Zip.ini
+update the ./parameters/createMQv8_FP0006Zip.ini

+set `mqSourceDir` to the folder containing the MQ binaries set `mqFPDir` to the folder containing the MQ Fix Pack binaries (optional)

+### Create Zip file
-Create a zip file, containing all the Linux installation/setup scripts and the MQ binaries
+Create a zip file, containing all the Linux installation/setup scripts and the MQ binaries An .md5 sha file is also created, but is not added to the zip file

 `sudo ./createMQv8_FP0006Zip.sh createMQv8_FP0006Zip.ini`

-where the ini files contains;

-`mqSourceDir={folder where the MQv8 binaries are located}`

-`mqFPDir={folder where the MQv8 Fix Pack binaries are located}`
+### Copy Zip File
+Copy created zip file and md5 file to appropriate server

+### Install